 Bear in mind – search engines tend to favour the web page on which they first found the content, NOT necessarily where it was first published.

 To find out if your new content has been indexed, try googling for… site:yourdomainname yoursearchterm and see if your new article comes up.
-If it does, you should be safe spreading your content around a bit.
+If it does, you should be safe spreading your content around a bit (e.g. try Googling ‘site:dmjcomputerservices.com canonical’).

-To make sure search engines spider your content as quickly as possible, do make sure you have an XML sitemap and that you pushing new content to the search engines as soon as possible.
+To make sure search engines spider your content as quickly as possible, do make sure you have an XML sitemap so that you’re pushing new content to the search engines as soon as possible.
 Some WordPress plugins will facilitate automated pinging of new content as soon as it is published.

 There are ways to use canonical linking to be more sure that search engines choose the right content as the original source, although even that can be ignored by some search engines.
 You may not always have control over setting canonical links on websites that you don’t control, so it’s only likely to be an option on your own.